aludwig25/academic-kickstart-best/content/talk/2020-Explainer.md

 abstract_short = ""

 # Name of event and optional event URL.
-event = ""Pedagogy for the People: Using Social Media Strategies to Create Understanding and Engagement" Panel at American Musicological Society Annual Meeting" event_url = "https://www.amsmusicology.org/page/Minneapolis"
+event = "_Pedagogy for the People: Using Social Media Strategies to Create Understanding and Engagement Panel_ at Annual Meeting of the _American Musicological Society_" event_url = "https://www.amsmusicology.org/page/Minneapolis"

 # Location of event.